axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/_index.md

 {{% /alert %}}

 Inserting the records into the database is performed by a separate thread.
-The `syslog-ng` application automatically performs the escaping required to insert the messages into the database.
+The AxoSyslog application automatically performs the escaping required to insert the messages into the database.

 ## Example: Using the sql() driver {#example-destination-sql}

 The following example sends the log messages into a PostgreSQL database running on the `logserver` host.
 The messages are inserted into the `logs` database, the name of the table includes the exact date and the name of the host sending the messages.
-The `syslog-ng` application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.
+The AxoSyslog application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.

 ```c
    destination d_sql {